Vault Gatekeeper

 default: 2

 The KV engine version for secrets mounted on the Gatekeeper policy path.
-Either 1
+Either 1 or 2

 --vault-approle-mount